Vince7778/jump-game/README.md

 ## Development

 Run `npm install` to get packages

+Run `npm run dev` to start web server

+Make sure you use `--experimental-json-modules` when running

-Run `node index.js --run-server` to start web server By default, just exports an Express router
+By default, just exports an Express router